-Unit 3 Co-ordinating a a Business Event Unit summary This unit will prepare you to identify the key features for planning and running an event.
+Unit 3 Co-ordinating a Business Event

+This unit will prepare you to identify the key features for planning and running an event.
 You will be introduced to key aspects of the following core units: Working in Industry, Customer Service, Communication and IT for Business.
 You will be prepared to plan, run and review an event using new skills developed.

-Guided learning hours 48 hours Level 2 This unit is mandatory ar nd synoptic.
-Learning outcome 1 The learner will: Plan an e event that involves customers Event promotion Effective communication through IT, face to face and on the phone Safe working practices Customer care Learning outcome 2 The learner will: Undertake a customer service role in an event The learner must demonstrate: Safe working practices Customer services skills Organisation and time management skills Liaising with suppliers and vendors Working as part of a team Learning outcome 3 The learner will: Review the experience of planning and taking part in an event The learner must consider: What went well Areas for development for future events
+48 hours

+2

+This unit is mandatory and synoptic.

+The learner will: Plan an event that involves customers

+- Organisation and time management

+- Event promotion

+- Effective communication through IT, face to face and on the phone

+- Safe working practices

+- Customer care

+The learner will: Undertake a customer service role in an event

+- Safe working practices

+- Customer services skills

+- Organisation and time management skills

+- Liaising with suppliers and vendors

+- Working as part of a team

+The learner will: Review the experience of planning and taking part in an event

+- What went well

+- Areas for development for future events

-• Personal performance
+- Personal performance

-Grading descriptors LO1: Plan an event that involves customers.
+LO1: Plan an event that involves customers.

 Some basic consideration is given to the key elements of promotion, use of IT, effective communication, safe working practices, customer care and liaison with suppliers/stakeholders.
 This is evident through the straightforward nature of the documentation that is compiled within the portfolio.

-Pass: LO2: Undertake a customer service role in an event Work safely, demonstrating positive customer care attributes most of the time and communicating with others in a straightforward manner LO3: Review the experience of planning and taking part in an event.
-Articulate own experience of the event with some basic consideration of the strengths and areas for development LO1: Plan an event that involves customers Merit: Some detailed consideration is given to the key elements of promotion, use of IT, effective communication, safe working practices, customer care and liaison with suppliers/stakeholders.
-This is evident through the mostly accurate and mostly comprehensive nature of the documentation that is compiled within the portfolio.
-LO2: Undertake a customer service role in an event Work safely, demonstrating positive customer care attributes consistently throughout the event and communicating with others clearly and responsively.
+ass

+LO2: Undertake a customer service role in an event

+Work safely, demonstrating positive customer care attributes most of the time and communicating with others in a straightforward manner

 LO3: Review the experience of planning and taking part in an event.

-Articulate own experience of the event with some appropriate consideration of their own strengths in planning the event, areas for development and skills developed
+Articulate own experience of the event with some basic consideration of the strengths and areas for development